Sunday, September 30, 2007

 FRANKENSTEIN"S DAUGHTER - Nicholas Carras - "Bongo Party" (1958)

 Here's some Friday night, schools out, I'm off til Monday, party music to start off the weekend.
 Page, Nicholas & Harold will all be there, so come on down and drink some beer!
 Wow, what a career Nicholas Carras had.
 Besides "Frankestein's Daughter," he also composed the music for "She Demons," "Missile To The Moon" & "The Astro-Zombies," the list goes on and on!
 Party!!
 Party!!
+Party!!!

 GHOST OF DRAGSTRIP HOLLOW - The Renegades - "Charge" (1959)

 It's hard to believe, but Yes, there is still more music from "Ghost Of Dragstrip Hollow."
 It's possible this movie had more songs than "Westside Story" & "Grease" put together, well, probably not really, but there is a lot of music in this movie & it's All Good, and it all holds up after all these years & that ain't easy to do!!
 Be the first to have a "Ghost Of Dragstrip Halloween" party in your town this year, it will be a blast!!
 Let's make it a new tradition, & don't forget to tell 'em that Eegah! & Tabonga sent you!
-Produced by none other than one of the most amazing minds in music, Mr. Kim Fowley, here's "Charge" it!!!
+Produced by none other than one of the most amazing minds in music, Mr. Kim Fowley, here's Charge It!!

 GOJIRA, EBIRA, MOSURA: NANKAI NO DAIKETTO (Godzilla Versus The Sea Monster) - Masaru Satô - "Opening Credits" (1966)